ADMISSIONS POLICY 2019

 - Homogeneity in age or functioning level for an available classroom placement at Giant Steps, Tasmania

 - The student’s place on the waiting list

-For information regarding the enrolment process, refer to Admissions: Enrolment Procedure
+For additional information regarding the enrolment process, refer to the addendum Admissions: Enrolment Procedure

 Ending a placement

-If a parent/ carer wishes to remove a student/ client from Giant Steps/ Tasmania, they must give the school one term’s notice in writing.
+If a parent/ carer wishes to remove a student from Giant Steps Tasmania, they must give the school one term’s notice in writing.
 Refer to Home/ School Agreement

-Giant Steps Tasmania will end a placement if the studen no longer requires intensive services from the Giant Steps Tasmania programme and can be successfully transferred to another school/ centre, with any necessary on-going support being provided by the accepting school/ centre
+Giant Steps Tasmania will end a placement if the student no longer requires services from the Giant Steps Tasmania programme and can be successfully transferred to another school/ centre, with any necessary on-going support being provided by the accepting school/ centre

 The Giant Steps Tasmania placement will be jeopardised if:

 - The student has an unexplained absence of more than a week (5 consecutive days when s/he is expected to attend Giant Steps Tasmania).
 Refer to Home/ School Agreement

 - The student has an unexplained pattern of absences or 10 unexplained days of absence in any term.
 Refer to Home/ School Agreement